Streats22/LaraGrapePackage/README.md

 ## 🚀 Getting Started with LaraGrape

+# LaraGrape requires laravel follow the steps below after you have a default laravel setup.

 After installing the package, follow these steps to get up and running:

 1. **Install the package:**